Antcating/TelegramCrawler/README.md

 python src/main.py
 ```

+If the installation was successful, you would be asked to enter mobile number for the account, that you created `API_ID` and `API_HASH`.
+This is regular Telegram procedure, you are creating new session for your Telegram account.

-If the installation was successful, you would be presented with question about starting point of the parser.
+After you completed Telegram login, would be presented with question about starting point of the parser.
 After that parser should be running without any problems.

 ## 📖 Configs <a name="configs"></a>